openstack/tacker/doc/source/user/mgmt_driver_deploy_k8s_and_cnf_with_helm.rst

     }

 .. note:: The "helmreleasename" and "helmchartname" in the json file must
-          match the "topology_template.node_templates.VDUxx.properties.name"
+          match the ``topology_template.node_templates.VDUxx.properties.name``
           value set in the VNFD.

-If you are deploying using a local Helm chart file, set the value of exthelmchart in "additionalParams" to "false" and set other parameters.
+If you are deploying using a local Helm chart file, set ``additionalParams.using_helm_install_param.exthelmchart`` to "false" and set other parameters.
-The following is the json definition file for deployment using a local Helm chart file.
+The following is a sample of json definition file for deployment using a local Helm chart file.

 .. code-block:: console